Basic concepts are a great place to start with preschool speech therapy!

 Homework is provided for:

-Basic concepts are the foundation of reading and language success!
+Basic concepts are an important part of speech therapy and the foundation of reading and language success!

 It can be found in my TpT Store here.